Soap Film Drainage Using a Centrifugal Thin Film Balance: Results and discussion

 \subsection{Initial thickness profiles in Regime 1}

 In Fig.~\ref{fig:elasticite}, we present the thickness profiles of the central zone in Regime~1.
 As noted above, these profiles remain essentially unchanged over time, except that the extent of the central zone gradually decreases.
-We therefore focus on the initial profile, obtained as soon as reliable thickness measurements become available.
+We therefore focus on the initial profile, obtained as soon as reliable thickness measurements become available, corresponding to the end of the transient stage.

 To investigate the effect of rotation speed, we focus on experiments conducted at the lowest viscosity, for which the dataset is the most extensive.
 As shown in Fig.~\ref{fig:elasticite}(a), the film thickness increases with radial distance, although not in a strictly regular manner.
 In all cases, the profile displays an initially convex increase near the center, followed by a concave variation in the middle, and finally a weak concave rise close to the edge.
 In the convex region near the center, the thickness increases more sharply with higher rotation speeds, indicating that the central part of the film becomes thicker as the rotation rate increases.
 Conversely, near the periphery, the opposite trend is observed: higher rotation speeds correspond to lower film thicknesses.